OmarWaled8008/eCommerce/README.md

 - DELETE `/wishlist`: Remove from wishlist (user).
 - GET `/wishlist`: Get all items in a user's wishlist.

-We are really grateful to <a href="https://github.com/AbdeIkader">Abdelrahman Abdelkader</a> who created this backend project that we customaize it to meet our need and you can find his contacts below

 ## Contributing

 Contributions are welcome!
 Please fork the repository and open a pull request with your features or fixes.